Jorgesys/Android_AdMob/README.md

 Must have referenced appcompat_v7 and google-play-services libraries.

-Don´t forget to add your banner AD UNIT ID into the strings.xml whose format must be: ca-app-pub-xxxxxxxxxxxxxxx/xxxxxxxxxx any question write to jorgesys12@gmail.com
+Don´t forget to add your banner AD UNIT ID into the strings.xml whose format must be: ca-app-pub-xxxxxxxxxxxxxxx/xxxxxxxxxx any question contact me @ http://stackoverflow.com/users/250260/jorgesys

 pa!